-Doctor of Philosophy (PhD) in occupational therapy, Texas Woman’s University
+Doctor of Philosophy in Occupational Oherapy, Texas Woman’s University

-Master of Strategic Studies (MSS), U.S. Army War College
+Master of Strategic Studies, U.S. Army War College

-Master of Science (MS) in occupational therapy, University of Illinois at Chicago
+Master of Science in Occupational Therapy, University of Illinois at Chicago

-Bachelor of Health Science (BHS) degree in OT, University of Florida
+Bachelor of Health Science in Occupational Therapy, University of Florida

 Diploma, Physical Therapy Specialist, United States Army Academy of Health Sciences